przemwo/js-blog-project/pages/2019-05-25-gently-introduction-to-react-hooks-part-2/index.md

 }
 ```

+Our code is not working.
+There is a problem with `componentDidMount`.
+But before we fix that let's take a look at `createRef`.

 In the function component, like in the class one, if you want to use the reference to the rendered element, you can use `createRef`.
 However, React provides us with a special hook when we want to use the reference.
 It's called `useRef`.
 Let's use it in our example.

 ```jsx